OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-11.md

 ## Matthew 11:28

-“Come to me, all you who are tired and carrying heavy burdens, and I will give you rest.
+“Come to me, all who are weary and carry heavy burdens, and I will give you rest.

 ## Matthew 11:29

-Accept my guidance and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+Take up my yoke and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.

 ## Matthew 11:30